akhoury/robomo/README.md

 Robomo
 ======

-Robomo is an application created by PatientsLikeMe used to track incoming product requests.
+Robomo is an open source (MIT license) application created by PatientsLikeMe used to track incoming product requests.
 Users can request a feature, then stakeholders can have a discussion, upload attachments, track the progress of the feature, etc.

 Environment
 -----------